Consumer Health Resource Center

 Child and Adolescent Health Resources

-Vetted resources to provide accurate information in regards to raising and supporting health children and teens.
+Vetted resources to provide accurate information regarding raising and supporting healthy children and teens.

 The American Academy of Pediatrics (AAP) and its member pediatricians dedicate their efforts and resources to the health, safety and well-being of infants, children, adolescents and young adults.

 dBrightlife Kids is designed for kids ages 0-12, this free app offers a range of engaging tools and resources to support your family's mental health journey.
 Whether it's through interactive exercises or educational content, BrightLife Kids can help you every step of the way.
 Download it today on iOS (Android coming mid-2024), and start exploring the possibilities.
 Learn more at www.calhope.org.

 Nemours is a nonprofit children’s health system.
 Neil Izenberg, MD, a physician at Nemours, founded KidsHealth.org in 1995.
 Our goal is to help parents, kids, and teens take charge of their health.

 Your child’s health includes physical, mental and social well-being.
 Most parents know the basics of keeping children healthy, like offering them healthy foods, making sure they get enough sleep and exercise and insuring their safety.